minzwon/tag-based-music-retrieval/README.md

 ⚡️ PyTorch Lightning implementation of multimodal metric learning model for tag-based music retrieval.

-Also, we release [*MSD500*](#dataset) which is a manually cleaned version of the Million Song Dataset (MSD) with 500 tags and Echonest User Taste Profiles.
+Also, we release [*MSD500*](#dataset) which is a manually cleaned version of the Million Song Dataset (MSD) with 500 tags and EchoNest User Taste Profiles.

 ## Reference